niranzri/skyward-avengers/README.md

 ## Backlog
 - Extending the current number of images.
 - Incorporating a 'hint' option, so that descriptions are only displayed when the player needs them.
 The scoring system would therefore need to be adjusted.
+- Incorporating a 'show me the correct answer' option.
 - Replacing the current click events on the game buttons by drag-and-drop events.